Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to save any changes

 - *Down payments allowed*
     Activate this setting if it is allowed to down pay sales.
 By default, this setting is not activated.
-If you activate this setting, the *Down payment* section with the [+ ADD DOWN PAYMENT] button is displayed in the *Pay bill* list.
+If you activate this setting, the *Down payment* section with the [+ ADD DOWN PAYMENT] button is displayed in the pay bill list.
     <!---Muss man hier dafür sorgen, dass ein bestimmtes Konto gefüllt wird im Accounting bei Anzahlungen?
 Oder muss man den Workflow anpassen?-->